 Instagram has proven to be a boon for many businesses.
-According to the company, more than 200 million users visit at least one Business Profile daily and a third of the most viewed stories on the platform is from a business.
+According to the Instagram, more than 200 million users visit at least one Business Profile daily and a third of the most-viewed stories on the platform are from a business.
 Those numbers tell us that Instagrammers have an appetite for content posted by businesses, so it’s important that you cultivate an account and keep your content fresh and engaging.

 A good way to do this is to use visual merchandising to not only create content but also encourage store visitors to take photos that they can post online.
 With modern shoppers eager to share interesting visuals and experiences with their friends and followers, it makes a lot of sense to make your store “grammable.”

 To help you create Instagram-worthy retail displays, we’ve put together a handful of examples and tips you can implement in your business.
 Keep these pointers in mind for your next visual merchandising project!

 Merchandising displays that lack depth and height tend to make products appear boring and interchangeable, and they won’t encourage people to explore the display.
 Not to mention, flat visuals tend to fall… well, flat, particularly in photographs, so you’re not doing your Instagram account any favors by creating one-dimensional displays.

 What should you do instead?
 Inject life into your merchandising by playing around with the depth and height of your products and other visual elements.
 Consumer anthropologists Rich Kizer and Georganne Bender recommend using props and risers to highlight products and keep your displays interesting.